isabella232/docs-13/docs/API_simple.md

 ```

 !!! hint ""
-    Note: The query name approximate the plural rules of the English language.
+    Note: The query name approximates the plural rules of the English language.
 If you are unsure about the actual query name, explore available queries in your API EXPLORER.

 The query response of a query fetching multiple entries can be further controlled by supplying different query arguments.
 The response can be _ordered_, _filtered_ or _paginated_

-##### Ordering entries
+#### Ordering entries
 When querying all entries of a model you can supply the orderBy argument for every scalar field of the model:
 `orderBy: <field>_ASC` or `orderBy: <field>_DESC.`